 Taken together, these four questions provide a more complete view of a given experience--from the individual channel or employee to the overall brand process and the impact of the experience on both brand perception and advocacy.
 Analysing results within and across channels provides insight into the overall customer experience, allowing companies to prioritise actions for greatest impact.

 By correlating each metric to one another and to key business objectives (e.g., sales, loyalty, etc.), it's possible to identify which interactions have the greatest impact (positive or negative).
 From there, you can prioritise the deployment of resources based on their upside potential.
 For example, you may find that for your industry and customer base, the Frictionless Interaction Score is more predictive of loyalty than the other three metrics, allowing you to prioritise investments on processes and training to make it easier for your customers to engage in that aspect of the customer experience.
 In the contact centre, for example, this might mean adding online chat, making improvements to your knowledge base, revamping your IVR, or improving handoffs to live customer support across channels.

 We also recommend conducting unstructured data analysis of customer verbatims, as well as call and chat logs.
 These both validate results and gain a broader picture than just those customers who choose to respond to your survey questions.

 Companies that can get to this level of analysis will be at an important advantage.
 Most companies are not sophisticated enough to put it into practice currently.
-Dimension Data’s 2017 Contact Center Benchmark report states that 63 percent of contact center leaders report that their systems are not integrated.
+Dimension Data's 2017 Contact Centre Benchmark report states that 63 percent of contact centre leaders report that their systems are not integrated.
 Another 58 percent say their channels operate in silos, and 43 percent report inconsistent data across channels.

 Things to consider